cmshanahan/nhl-contract-predictions/README.md

 <img src="images/pca_clusters.png" alt="drawing" width="400"/>

 ### Nearest Neighbors Regressors:
 Nearest neighbors regressors were evaluated as another possible metric for evaluating salaries (k Nearest Neighbors and Radius Neighbors).
 In fact this was how I believed salaries were evaluated going into this process.
-However as encountered before with clustering, due to the high dimensionality of the data, a player's "nearest neighbors" would often have little to do with him in the way of actually meaningful performance statistics, or would often have few to none neighbors in a predetermined "radius".
+However as encountered before with clustering, due to the high dimensionality of the data, a player's "nearest neighbors" would often have little to do with him in the way of actually meaningful performance statistics, or would often have few to no neighbors in a predetermined "radius".
 This made for wildly inconsistent results when it came to a predictive model.

 ### Gradient Boosting Regressor:
 I tried several different regression models and found that ensembled decision tree based models such as Random Forest Regression and Gradient Boosting Regression consistently outperformed both linear models and neighbor based models.
 Gradient Boosting Regression proved to ultimately be the most consistent algorithm and usually outperformed the other models.
 The cleaned and compiled data was run through sklearn's Gradient Boosting Regressor algorithm to generate a predictive model.